Cleo876/wasm-video-editor/README.md

 ## 🤝 Contributing

-Pull requests are welcome!
-We are especially looking for developers to build new Transition Scripts, LUT/Color-grading modules, and Audio EQ tools to expand the Extension Ecosystem.
+We aren't currently accepting Pull Request, however, we are looking for developers to build new Transition Scripts, LUT/Color-grading modules, and Audio EQ tools to expand the Extension Ecosystem.

 ## 📄 License